 The SOA Talk blog consistently covers new and interesting developments in the world SOA and enterprise architecture.
 We gleaned the cream of the crop from all of 2010 for this special on architecture, infrastructure, and application integration.

 In February, the push on Wall Street was for systems that turbo-charge aggregation and pricing of financial transactions, order routing, algorithmic trading and market data management.
-These areas had looked like losing bets in late 2008, when banks and investment houses merged under tremendous
+These areas had looked like losing bets in late 2008, when banks and investment houses merged under tremendous financial pressures.
+But apparently the sleek technology represented by Complex Event Processing (CEP) helped more than a few of these firms recalibrate risk and begin to climb up the financial slope again.

 In May we found enterprise architecture (EA) frameworks like The Open Group Architecture Framework (TOGAF) and the Zachman Framework offer powerful reference models through which enterprises can build out infrastructures.
 And yet Zachman’s dreams of a perfect world where enterprise architects all follow a common framework may be no more than a distant hope.
 Changing business needs, licensing costs, skill availability, M&A, corporate politics and many other factors are all aligned against it.